popy1970/blinkhash-core/doc/i2p.md

 -proxy option is set, then outgoing onion connections will still be made; use -noonion or -onion=0 to disable outbound onion connections in this case.

-I2P support was added to Bitcoin Core in version 22.0 and there may be fewer I2P peers than Tor or IP ones.
+I2P support was added to Blinkhash Core in version 22.0 and there may be fewer I2P peers than Tor or IP ones.
 Therefore, using I2P alone without other networks may make a node more susceptible to [Sybil attacks](https://en.bitcoin.it/wiki/Weaknesses#Sybil_attack).
-You can use `bitcoin-cli -addrinfo` to see the number of I2P addresses known to your node.
+You can use `blinkhash-cli -addrinfo` to see the number of I2P addresses known to your node.
->>>>>>> 33707a2a8828c68e3c0586bdadea52c84873d386

 Another consideration with `onlynet=i2p` is that the initial blocks download phase when syncing up a new node can be very slow.
 This phase can be sped up by